upday/data-assignment-task/README.md

 * Readability of the code
 * Architecture of the solution
 * Tests (full coverage is not  required, the candidate should mainly test the critical parts of the code)

+## Bonus
+Include a picture that visualizes the CTR per article category over the 3 days.
+Up to the candidate which kind of visualization to use.